pact-foundation/docs.pact.io/website/docs/getting_started/how_pact_works.md

 ![Pact test and verify](/img/pact-test-and-verify.png)

-If we pair the test and verification process for each interaction, the contract between the consumer and provider is fully tested without having to spin up the services together.
+If we pair the consumer test and provider verification process for each interaction, the contract between the consumer and provider is fully tested without having to spin up the services together.

 ## Next steps

 _Contract tests should focus on the messages \(requests and responses\) rather than the behaviour_.
 It can be tempting to use contract tests to write general functional tests for the provider.
 Experience shows this to leads to painful experiences with brittle tests.
-See [this guide for contract testing best practices](https://github.com/pact-foundation/pact.io/blob/06c43f405a523d09d103a420c9580c7b8b670df6/best_practices/consumer/contract_tests_not_functional_tests.md).
+See [this guide for contract testing best practices](/consumer/contract_tests_not_functional_tests).

 _Pact tests should be data independent_.
 Pact tests are best when successful verification doesn’t depend on the specific data that the provider returns.
-See this guide for best practices when describing interactions.
+See [this guide](/consumer) for best practices when describing interactions.

 _Use the broker to integrate Pact with your CI infrastructure._ Integrating Pact with your continuous integration infrastructure is a major win for safe and successful deployment.
-[See this guide for Pact integration best practices](../pact_nirvana.md)
+[See this guide for Pact integration best practices](/pact_nirvana)